alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - "Clarity on expected standards would be the largest obstacle.
 We noticed the biggest upswing in GDPR policy uptake came when we started offering standard starter policies."

+!!! question "Question 5b"

-> *As a researcher working on DMHT, do you see any obstacles to the uptake of ethical assurance in the sector?*
+    As a **researcher** working on DMHT, do you see any obstacles to the uptake of ethical assurance in the sector?

 The responses from researchers were mostly positive in the sense that few obstacles were identified.
 However, there was a skepticism about the likelihood of the private sector adopting the practices of trustworthy assurance.